marksimpson82/personal-site-blog/_posts/2012-10-27-the-fundamentals-of-automated-testing-spring-the-trap.md

   - testing
   - tips
 ---
-This is a lesson I learned from the [Pragmatic Unit Testing](http://pragprog.com/book/utc2/pragmatic-unit-testing-in-c-with-nunit) book.&#160; Five years later and it’s still a tool that I frequently reach for – it’s simple and incredibly useful.
+This is a lesson I learned from the [Pragmatic Unit Testing](http://pragprog.com/book/utc2/pragmatic-unit-testing-in-c-with-nunit) book.
+Five years later and it’s still a tool that I frequently reach for – it’s simple and incredibly useful.

 ## Who tests the tests?

-I’ve had a few long-winded and borderline philosophical discussions with colleagues in the past where the question is asked: “Who tests the tests?”&#160; In essence, how can we trust the tests to tell us that the production code is working correctly?
+I’ve had a few long-winded and borderline philosophical discussions with colleagues in the past where the question is asked: “Who tests the tests?”
+In essence, how can we trust the tests to tell us that the production code is working correctly?
 Who’s to say the test isn’t bugged?
-If a test is bugged and erroneously passes, we have the worst of both worlds.&#160; We have a piece of (potentially) broken functionality and we have a test that is offering false assurances.
+If a test is bugged and erroneously passes, we have the worst of both worlds.
+We have a piece of (potentially) broken functionality and we have a test that is offering false assurances.

 ## Is this likely?